Note: Even if you are claiming a life circumstance exemption, you must still file a return, otherwise penalties may be incurred.

-The following exemptions apply if you sold the property because you anticipate the event will happen, or because the event has already happened by the time of the sale.
+The following exemptions apply if you disposed of the taxable property because you anticipate the event will happen, or because the event has already happened by the time of the disposition.

-Your death or death of a related individual
+Your death or the death of a related individual

-If you sell your property while arranging your affairs in anticipation that you will pass away, you will not need to pay the BC home flipping tax.
+If you dispose of your property, including a pre-sale contract, while arranging your affairs in anticipation that you will pass away, you will not need to pay the BC home flipping tax.

-If you sell your property in anticipation of the death of a related individual, you will not need to pay the BC home flipping tax.
+If you dispose of your property in anticipation of the death of a related individual, you will not need to pay the BC home flipping tax.

-If you receive a residential property due to the death of a related individual, you may sell your own property to move into the new property and not pay the BC home flipping tax.
+If you receive a residential property due to the death of a related individual, you may dispose of your own property to move into the new property and not pay the BC home flipping tax.

 Serious illness or disability

 If you or a related individual suffers from a serious illness or disability, you are exempt from the BC home flipping tax.
-To claim this exemption, the sale must reasonably be considered to occur due to or in anticipation of a serious illness or disability.
+To claim this exemption, the disposition must reasonably be considered to occur due to or in anticipation of a serious illness or disability.
 Life circumstance exemptions are to accommodate life events that were unexpected to either occur or to imminently occur at the time of the purchase of the property.
+This exemption also applies to pre-sale contracts.

 Eligible relocation